 Lan Su Teahouse

-One of the centerpieces in the garden is the Tower of Cosmic Reflections — Lan Su’s commanding two-story tea house.
+One of the centerpieces in the garden is the Tower of Cosmic Reflections — The Lan Su Chinese Garden’s commanding two-story tea house.

 Operated by Portland’s own Tao of Tea, it is an awesome place to rest and reflect, try a variety of loose leaf Chinese teas in the traditional method, and listen to live traditional Chinese music during much of the year.